ManasHarbola/Matrix-Multiplication-Encryption-Program/README.md

 # Matrix-Multiplication-Encryption-Program
 Written in C++14 and compiled with Visual Studio C++ by Manas Harbola, Yash Patel, and Renuka Ravinder.
+(Original Date: April 25, 2017)

 ## Purpose/Function:
 This program utilizes a randomly generated hill cipher 3x3 matrix to encrypt a given message string and stores the encrypted message into a .txt file which can later be decrypted.